rHermes/adventofcode/README.md

 #### 20

 Best task of the year so far, even if it is sort of simple once you know the trick.

+#### 21

+First time I placed on the leaderboard in AoC, with 89 on part one and 83 on part two.
+The task is quite ok.

 #### 23